riotshield/PopcornTimeTV/README.md

 A simple and easy to use application based on TVML to bring the native desktop PopcornTime experience to Apple TV.

-*Note:* TV Show search is still being worked on.
-When a new version is released you'll see it in the release notes below.

 ##Version
 - 0.4.1 - Added TV Show Search, fix adding/removing items to the watchlist, video quality picker (Note: TV Shows can only play 480p as VLC support isn't added yet.)
 - 0.4.0 - Re-release 0.3.0 with the project fix and update checker.